ajillal044/Sustainable-Supply-Chain-Analytics./README.md

 2. 💻 Open the PBIX file in Power BI Desktop.
 3. 🧭 Navigate through the pages to explore the visualizations and insights.

-## 📄 License

-This project is released under the MIT License.
-You are free to use, modify, and distribute it under the terms of the license.